rkoron007/docker/projects/compose_pros/README.md

 Now we just need to solve one last problem.
 Something you might encounter while working with Docker is having to sometimes [change file permissions][file-permissions].
 The files we just used Git to download have been put in the directory under the ownership of `root`.
 However the `drupal` image is expecting all the files it will be running to be under the ownership of the `www-data` user.
 Meaning we will need to **change the permissions** of these files.

-We will use [`chown`][chown] command to change the file ownership of these permissions.
+We will use the [`chown`][chown] command to change the file ownership of these permissions.
 Chain the following command to the last `RUN` statement in your Dockerfile - `chown -R www-data:www-data bootstrap`.
 When you use `chown -R` you are saying you want to change the owner for all files (including directories) - which will allow `drupal` to access all the files in the `bootstrap` directory properly.

 Nicely done!
 Now let's build it up using Compose.